 In the hours and days immediately following an accident, victims are often-times in a compromised or vulnerable state due to the traumatic experience in which they were just involved.
 Immediately following an accident, victims are potentially suffering from injuries they’ve suffered, the loss of use of their vehicle or the difficulties involved in properly making an insurance claim, among other things.
-As a result, victims are susceptible to influences which are not experienced under normal circumstances.
+As a result, victims are susceptible to influences that are not experienced under normal circumstances.
 Many times, victims are suffering from pain without transportation due to damage to their vehicle and confused about how to proceed when getting medical attention in addition to getting their car fixed.

 Types of Questions After An Auto Accident